ariabagaswara23/ariabagaswara23/README.md

 My Name is Aria Bagaswara, I'm a fresh graduate from SMK Negeri 1 Cimahi Software Engineering.
 I'm very interested to Web Development.

-- 📖 I’m currently learning React, and Ruby on Rails.
+- 📖 I’m currently learning ReactJS and VueJS.
 - 💬 Feel free to ask me about anything and everything!

 #### Language and Tools: